-It’s always nice to have a palm tree that not only gives your landscape a tropical look, but also provides yummy fruits.
-Here are top 5 palms that are known for their fruits:
+Having a palm tree in your landscape that not only adds a tropical vibe but also serves up delicious fruits is truly a win-win.
+So, here are the top 5 palms known for their delectable fruits:

-The True Date Palm, also known as Date Palm, True Date, Medjool Palm, Medjool Date Palm, Phoenix Medjool Palm, Jewel Palm, Medjewel Palm, and Medjool Dates, produces edible orange-red fruits, called ‘dates’.
+The True Date Palm, which goes by an impressive array of names including Date Palm, True Date, Medjool Palm, Medjool Date Palm, Phoenix Medjool Palm, Jewel Palm, Medjewel Palm, and Medjool Dates, is renowned for its bountiful harvest of orange-red fruits known as ‘dates.’

 High Drought Tolerant Palms

-The Areca Palm, also known as Butterfly Palm, Cane Palm, Madagascar Palm, Golden Feather Palm, and Yellow Palm, is widely popular throughout subtropical and tropical climates.
-Native to islands of Madagascar, it’s very drought tolerant and adapts to wide range of soils.
+The Areca Palm, known by a multitude of names including Butterfly Palm, Cane Palm, Madagascar Palm, Golden Feather Palm, and Yellow Palm, has gained widespread popularity in subtropical and tropical regions.

-The Blue Hesper Palm, also known as Mexican Blue Palm, Blue Palm, Sweet Brahea Palm, and Gray Goddess is known for its dramatic canopy of ice-blue leaves.
-Native to Mexico, this palm is drought tolerant and likes alkaline type of soil.
-Great for USDA Zone 9b – 11.
+The Blue Hesper Palm, which goes by several names including Mexican Blue Palm, Blue Palm, Sweet Brahea Palm, and Gray Goddess, is a striking palm known for its captivating canopy of ice-blue leaves.

 Highly Salt Tolerant Palms